nothingismagick/quasar-starter-kit-Obyte/README.md

 ![logo](/docs/art/firstByte.png)

-##### An opinionated starter kit for byteball, with quasar.
+##### An opinionated starter kit for Obyte, with Quasar.

 # WIP
 Status: scaffolding, not ready for use

 ## Introduction

 Mere inspiration make not the app alone - as they with great ideas may not necessarily great developers be.
 Especially within the domain of applied cryptography and virtual currency, novice’s mistakes are more likely than beginner’s luck.
 FirstByte minimizes these risks by enabling those with moderate skill (or a willingness to learn) to produce shippable best-practice apps for all major computing platforms from one code base and in record time.
-Tailored to meet the needs of both Byteball enthusiasts and professional developers, the core of FirstByte is built on the Quasar Framework and byteball.js - and is distributed under the permissive MIT license.
+Tailored to meet the needs of both Obyte enthusiasts and professional developers, the core of FirstByte is built on the Quasar Framework and obyte.js - and is distributed under the permissive MIT license.

 ### Deliverables
 Inheritance is a powerful pattern, and this project will leverage it.
 FirstByte in and of itself is a lerna-based monorepo hosted at a public git repository where all of the development and CI pipelines are managed.
 When it is viable, it will be available as a WIP via NPM and YARN as well as from IPFS and DAT.